rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

     />
   );
 };
 ```

 ### **searchPlaceholder**

-"Placeholder for the search input when the search is enabled."
+"Placeholder text for the search input when search is enabled."

 ```tsx
 import React from 'react';